Noks06/Prediction-of-Product-Sales/README.md

 # Sales Predictions

+## Project Overview:
-## Analayzing how properties of products and outlets can play crucial roles in predicting sales
+Analyzing how properties of products and outlets can play crucial roles in predicting sales

 **Nokuthula Mchunu**: